raidancampbell/golang-context-talk/part_1_design_considerations.md

 <!--
  - creating a context with a 1 minute deadline from a parent of a 5 minute deadline yields a 1 minute deadline
  - creating a context with a 5 minute deadline from a parent of a 1 minute deadline yields a 1 minute deadline
+ 	- this is done during creation by a branch in the library
  - WithTimeout and WithDeadline both resolve to a deadline, which is a defined point in time, not a duration of time.
  	- TODO: why is that important to know?
  - also returns a cancel function